dayanruben/app-platform/docs/setup.md

       // false by default.
 Configures KSP and adds the kotlin-inject-anvil library as dependency. enableKotlinInject(true)

       // false by default.
+Configures Metro and adds App Platform specific extensions as dependency. enableMetro(true)

+      // false by default.
 Configures Molecule and provides access to the MoleculePresenter API. enableMoleculePresenters(true)